 - 1. Grasp the edges of the 8 mm cleaning cartridge with the window side of the cartridge on your left. - 2.
-Slide the cleaning cartridge into the opening of the front of the 8 mm tape drive until the loading mechanism pulls the cartridge into the drive.
+Slide the cleaning cartridge into the opening on the front of the 5.0GB 8 mm tape drive until the loading mechanism pulls the cartridge into the drive.